Vocal Group Hall of Fame: 2001

-Butala wanted his dream to continue.
-He suggested to Winner to have Crosby take over the Vocal Group Hall of Fame Foundation and rent the museum building from Winner.
+Butala suggested to Winner that Crosby take over the Vocal Group Hall of Fame Foundation and rent the museum building from Winner.
 Butala and Winner closed the Vocal Group Museum Company Inc. and Crosby took over operations of The Vocal Group Hall of Fame Foundation as President and CEO.

 Soon after Crosby took over the operation and administration of the foundation, Winner's attorneys and accountants, the board of directors of the foundation, resigned.

-Within a couple of months of Crosby's appointment as President and CEO of the foundation, he did not expect the rental price, $1 a year rent plus utilities and maintenance of the building, to change.
-However, the rent had increased to $12,000 per month.
-Other bills and debts not agreed to became the foundation's responsibility instead of The Museum Company's responsibility.
-Winner demanded that all museum renovation bills become foundation bill.
+After Crosby was appointed President and CEO, the rental price, $1 per year plus utilities and maintenance, to change.
+However, the rent increased to $12,000 per month.
+Other bills and debts became the foundation's responsibility.
+Winner demanded that all renovation bills be charged to the foundation.
 This ended any chance for the foundation to survive with debt said to be over $1million.
 A final settlement was accepted after lawsuits were filed.
-There was no longer any financial obligation due to Winner by the foundation.

-As differences grew, it became clear to the Vocal Group Hall of Fame Foundation that the Foundation could no longer afford to rent or occupy Winners museum building.
-The Foundation was not able to provide for the museum and the foundation's past bills.
-It was left with no alternative other than to not renew the offered lease and find a new location.
+As differences grew, it became clear to the Vocal Group Hall of Fame Foundation that it could no longer afford to rent or occupy Winner's building.
+The Foundation could not provide for the museum and pay past bills.
+It was left with no alternative but to find a new location.

 2002

-On June 14, 2002, The Vocal Group Hall of Fame Foundation purchased the 1750-seat 1922 Columbia Theatre, an early Warner Brothers theater in Sharon.
-They moved all the foundation's memorability to storage and ended the lease in Winners building.
+On June 14, 2002, The Foundation purchased the 1750-seat Columbia Theatre, an early Warner Brothers theater, in Sharon.
+They moved all the foundation's memorabilia to storage.
 The Foundation office relocated to the Columbia Theatre.
-The For-profit Vocal Group Hall of Fame Museum Company Inc. was closed.

 Inductions

-The Vocal Group Hall of Fame Foundation typically inducts sixteen Vocal Groups annually and has been delayed lacking the funding.
-Artists are inducted within categories.
-Each category has an original group member, evolved group member or a family member as an inductee representative.
-These categories include 1940s, 1950s, 1960s, 1970s, 1980s and duos.
-The Vocal Group Hall of Fame Foundation releases a public ballot that allowed anyone to vote for both the nominees and the inductees.
+The Vocal Group Hall of Fame Foundation typically inducted sixteen Vocal Groups annually.
+Artists were inducted within categories.
+Each category had an original group member, evolved group member or a family member as an inductee representative.
+These categories included 1940s, 1950s, 1960s, 1970s, 1980s and duos.
+The Vocal Group Hall of Fame Foundation released a public ballot that allowed anyone to vote for both the nominees and the inductees.

 Categories

-While only vocal groups having three-part harmony are eligible, other categories such as duos and Lead solo vocalists with a harmony group may be inducted if they have a legitimate backup harmony group with backing harmony singers.
-An example of this would be Tom Petty and the Heartbreakers.
+While only vocal groups were eligible, other categories such as duos and lead vocalists with a harmony group were inducted if they had a legitimate backup harmony group with backing harmony singers, such as Tom Petty and the Heartbreakers.

 Closure

-The Vocal Group Hall of Fame public operations, including the theater and museum, have been closed and on hiatus since 2008 due to the lack of financial support.
-It continues its mission to establish and operate a museum attraction where the inductees meet and perform in support of the foundation.
+The Vocal Group Hall of Fame public operations, including the theater and museum, closed in 2008.
+It continues its mission to establish and operate a museum attraction where inductees meet and perform in support of the foundation.